minime-rust/far-powerhouse/Supply Lock/README.md

 ## Features
 *   **Reliable Ownership:** Guarantees that supply drops are locked to the exact player who called them, every time, without mix-ups.
 *   **Race-Condition Free:** The redesigned signal-based detection chain eliminates the vulnerabilities found in token-based systems.
+*   **Griefing & Theft Prevention:** Protects players' valuable loot from opportunistic theft - only the rightful owner/team can loot.
 *   **Comprehensive Coverage:** Locks supply drops from both traditional Supply Signals and the Giant Excavator event.
-*   **Griefing & Theft Prevention:** Protects players' valuable loot from opportunistic theft - only the rightful owner or team members can loot.
 *   **Flexible Integration:** Designed to work seamlessly with existing Rust server setups.

 ## Installation